minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-small-games.md

 ### Kibbles under an office chair

 For this game you only need an office chair and any treats.
 I sprinkled some kibble under the chair and let Miki search them.
-Although this game is relatively easy for the dog, this is definately fun to watch :)
+Although this game is relatively easy for him, this is definitely fun to watch.

 ![](https://b2.minimuutti.com/file/minimuutti-com/aktivointi/minitehtavia/DSC51202-800px.jpg)